microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrint.md

               - `[VerifiedPublisherId <String>]`: The ID of the verified publisher from the app publisher's Partner Center account.
           - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment[]>]`: Represents the app roles a user has been granted for an application.
 Supports $expand.
           - `[Approvals <IMicrosoftGraphApproval[]>]`:
           - `[AssignedLicenses <IMicrosoftGraphAssignedLicense[]>]`: The licenses that are assigned to the user, including inherited (group-based) licenses.
 This property doesn't differentiate directly-assigned and inherited licenses.
 Use the licenseAssignmentStates property to identify the directly-assigned and inherited licenses.
 Not nullable.
-Supports $filter (eq, not, and counting empty collections).
+Supports $filter (eq, not, /$count eq 0, /$count ne 0).
           - `[AssignedPlans <IMicrosoftGraphAssignedPlan[]>]`: The plans that are assigned to the user.
 Read-only.
 Not nullable.Supports $filter (eq and not).
             - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
             - `[CapabilityStatus <String>]`: Condition of the capability assignment.
 The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
 See a detailed description of each value.